pytest-dev/pyfakefs/docs/usage.rst

   are more examples for patches that may be useful, we may add them in the documentation.
 - It uses C libraries to access the file system.
-There is no way no make such a module work with ``pyfakefs`` - if you want to use it, you have to patch the whole module.
+There is no way no make such a module work with ``pyfakefs``--if you want to use it, you have to patch the whole module.
 In some cases, a library implemented in Python with a similar interface already exists.
 An example is ``lxml``, which can be substituted with ``ElementTree`` in most cases for testing.

 A list of Python modules that are known to not work correctly with